Have you followed the cutover steps?

 - .key: Private key.

-file follows this order:
+Ensure the .crt file follows this order:

-- Your CKS certificate (FQDN-specific)
+- Your CKS certificate (must match your CKS server's FQDN)

-- Root certificate
+- Root CA certificate

 Commands: